Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 Let's review the pros and cons of this approach:

 Pros:
-- Do not store any user information (like a selected theme) in the database if the user is not authenticated.
+- Does not store any user information (like a selected theme) in the database if the user is not authenticated.

 Cons:
 - Requires significant changes in the Firebase security rules.
+- Complexifies Firestore Security rules testing and maintaining.
-- Requires more code to implement the feature.
+- Requires more boilerplate code to implement the feature.
 - Requires additional mechanism of saving the user-selected theme.
+- Requires additional changes to the code related to the app navigation.
-- Do not allow using the Firebase analytics.
+- Does not allow using Firebase Analytics.

 ##### Authenticate as an anonymous user
 > Describe the approach and provide its pros and cons.